Everything you need to know about the Queen’s funeral

 State funeral at Westminster Abbey on Monday is likely to be one of biggest single events staged in Britain since Second World War

-The details of Queen Elizabeth II’s state funeral have been confirmed including personal touches requested by the late monarch and a 100-strong team of Royal Navy sailors set to haul Her Majesty’s coffin to Westminster Abbey on a gun carriage.
+The details of Queen Elizabeth II’s state funeral have been revealed ahead of the service on Monday, including personal touches requested by the late monarch herself.

-Under a plan meticulously drawn up over many years with the input of the late monarch and confirmed by Buckingham Palace, the coffin bearing the Queen will be taken on the morning of Monday, 19 September from Westminster Hall, where she has been lying in state since Wednesday and where King Charles and his siblings will mount vigil on Friday evening.

-The state funeral at Westminster Abbey on Monday is likely to be one of the biggest single events staged in Britain since the Second World War.

-“So quite apart from the inevitability of the monarchy there is such a strong family connection.”
+It will be the first state funeral in the UK since Winston Churchill’s in 1965, an elaborate ceremony that will see the Queen transported from Westminster Hall to Westminster Abbey and finally to Windsor Castle.

-Tens of thousands of people are expected to line the route as the Queen’s coffin is then taken in procession up Whitehall, down the Mall and up Constitution Hill to Wellington Arch at Hyde Park Corner, where it will be transferred to the state hearse for the journey to Windsor.
+Tens of thousands of people are expected to line the route in London, as millions watch the service around the world.

-Below are the confirmed details in full of the day and a timeline of key events:
+Below are the confirmed details in full of the day and a timeline of key events in the run-up to the Queen’s burial.

+The Queen has been lying in state in London since Thursday evening, with huge queues of mourners snaking along the River Thames with waits of 14 hours or more.

-Before the end of the Queen’s lying in state, a vigil will be mounted by King Charles III, the Princess Royal, the Duke of York and the Earl of Wessex at 7.30pm on Friday, 16 September.
+At 7.30pm on Friday, 16 September a vigil will be mounted by King Charles III, the Princess Royal, the Duke of York and the Earl of Wessex as members of the public walk by.

-The last members of the public will be able to file past the coffin to pay their respects until 6.30am marking the end of the Queen’s lying-in-state.
+Mourners then have until 6.30am on Monday to reach the coffin, when the Queen’s lying-in-state comes to an end.

 Following this, the doors will close in preparation for the procession to Westminster Abbey where the State Funeral service will take place.

-At 10.35am the coffin will be lifted from the catafalque where it has stood in Westminster Hall - draped with the Royal Standard and carrying the imperial state crown, orb and sceptre - by pall-bearers of the 1st Battalion Grenadier Guards, of which the Queen was company commander.
+At 10.35am on Monday the coffin will be lifted from the catafalque where it has stood in Westminster Hall by pall-bearers of the 1st Battalion Grenadier Guards, of which the Queen was company commander.

+It will be draped with the Royal Standard and carrying the imperial state crown, orb and sceptre.

 Her Majesty will then be moved from Westminster Hall to Westminster Abbey at 10.44am on Monday for the funeral service.